The events that made me create my homepage are explained in the history of this site.

 The only working experience that I have with Linux are the distributions Slackware (1996-2000) and Debian (since 2001).
 When I started with Linux in 1996, slackware was a widely available distribution and for four years I managed to stay away from other ways of setting things up.
 Late in 2000 I was convinced of the convenience of debian by an expert.

-My first Linux installation in October 1996 has been Slackware 3.0 with Linux Kernel 2.0.0 on the (now defunct) Aptiva Server sentinel.
+My first Linux installation in October 1996 has been Slackware 3.0 with Linux Kernel 2.0.0 on the Aptiva Server sentinel (now defunct).
 It has since then been upgraded several times up to Slackware 3.4 with Kernel 2.0.30.

 As of November 2013 my Windows client on nunavut has an AMD Fusion A4-5300 APU with Radeon Graphics (Trinity) at 3.4 GHz, running under Windows 7 Home Premium and since 2015 under Windows 10.